 Ultralight down jackets will almost certainly not be as tough or durable as a mid/heavy weight down jacket.
 By design, ultralight down jackets are constructed from material that sacrifices toughness for the sake of saving weight.

-If you spend a lot of time being active in the mountains or in the city, or just want a lightweight down jacket to take traveling, an ultralight down jacket could be the way to go.
+We recommend, however, that any backpacking down jacket be ultralight.
+If you spend a lot of time being active in the mountains or in the city, or just want the best lightweight down jacket to take traveling, an ultralight down jacket could be the way to go.